 To get started, you’ll need to create a strategy, sort out your affiliate tech, test the tracking, prepare for outreach, create promotional assets, and more - and this is all before you’ve even onboarded your first affiliate. 🙈

-If you want to learn about everything you need to do to create your affiliate program with my checklist below 👇
+If you want to learn about everything you need to do to create your affiliate program with my free guide below 👇

 3 | Building your affiliate team